rust-lang/reference/src/linkage.md

 Passing `rlib`s directly into your foreign linker is currently unsupported.

 > [!NOTE]
->  Rust code compiled or linked with a different instance of the Rust runtime counts as a
-> "foreign code" for the purpose of this section.
+>  Rust code compiled or linked with a different instance of the Rust runtime counts as "foreign code" for the purpose of this section.

 r[link.unwinding]
 ### Prohibited linkage and unwinding